 2. Chairish: This is a great user-friendly app for those of you who are trying to dispose of that gigantic chaise you bought out of the blues, but is too big to go through the door to your apartment.
 All you got to do is take a photo of the piece of furniture, upload it including some information on it and wait.
-With Chairish, you receive 80% of the sale price and also handles all the shipping costs.
+With Chairish, you receive 80% of the sale price and furniture company store names, also handles all the shipping costs.

 This online marketplace specializes in buying and resale of curated home items.
 For sellers you can use their app to easily take pictures and upload a snapshot of what you want to sell with its brief description.
 It also gives buyers a 48-hour window to return the item if it does not satisfy you.